The Burnaby post pipeline runs on one Retool app and one person who understands it

 Exactly what you get

 An owned internal tool that replaces the fragile low-code stack with real permissions, a full audit trail, and shared state, so a rescheduled shoot day updates scheduling, crew, and the render queue in one move.
-It plugs into the project management software your producers use, the accounting software that handles day-rates, and the business intelligence dashboards the studio reads, rather than becoming yet another island.
+It plugs into the project management software your producers use, the accounting software that handles day-rates, and the business intelligence (BI) dashboards the studio reads, rather than becoming yet another island.
 A good team also tells you which tools should stay in Airtable.

 How to choose a developer in Burnaby